Brain Changes in Perimenopause

 Hormones significantly impact social connection, memory, and overall mental health.
 Estrogen enhances serotonin and dopamine levels, improving mood and social behavior.
 As estrogen levels drop during perimenopause, women might experience mood swings, depression, and anxiety.
 Progesterone, which has a calming effect by modulating GABA receptors, also declines, potentially leading to increased irritability and anxiety.

-Mental health risk doubles in perimenopause and may quadruples when there is a pre-existing history so extra care is needed.
-Hormone replacement may help during this transition and many women describe a feeling a well-being return post-menopause.
+Mental health risk doubles in perimenopause and can quadruple when there is a pre-existing history.
+Extra care is needed.
+Hormone therapy can help during this transition.
+Keep in mind that many women describe a feeling a well-being return post-menopause but this doesn’t mean we have to suffer through the transition.

 Immune, Lifestyle, and Dietary Support

 Women naturally have robust immune systems.
 We have a different microbiome than men but this can shift during perimenopause.
-Maintaining immune health and adopting a healthy lifestyle are essential for supporting brain health during perimenopause.
+Maintaining immune health and adopting a healthy lifestyle that supports hormonal health will also support brain health during perimenopause.
 Regular physical activity especially strength training, a balanced diet rich in omega-3 fatty acids, antioxidants, and phytoestrogens, can help mitigate cognitive decline.
 Foods such as fatty fish, leafy greens, nuts/seeds, and higher protein are beneficial.
 Eating lower carb veggies and protein first followed by carbohydrates can help with metabolism.

 Adequate vitamin D also is supportive.
 Tolerance to alcohol changes as the liver has more difficulty processing it.
 Some women experience nausea or changes in smell or itchy ears.
 Additionally, stress management techniques, such as mindfulness, yoga, and adequate sleep, are crucial for overall well-being.
 Continue to maintain social connection.